 As long as access to information is lopsided to the seller’s advantage, buyer-beware will still trump.
 With information access being equal, seller-beware comes to the fore.

 The terrorist attack in Garissa was followed globally as it was happening, yet newspaper sales are on the decline.
 How?
-Readers prefer other ways of consuming news, via the ubiquitous phone, internet and digital TV with its plethora of channels.
+21st C readers prefer other ways of consuming news.
+There’s the ubiquitous phone, internet and digital TV with its plethora of channels.
 Many media houses have an app or website.
 Some statistics put newspaper digital-media reach at a staggering 82% of online adult population in more mature economies.
 Singular access to information was the preserve of the traditional seller and so, selling was dependent on selectively exposing buyers to information.
 That was then, digital is now.